Phanx/ShamanChi/trunk/README.txt

 Displays your Maelstrom Weapon and Lightning Shield stacks using the monk Chi frame.

-For Lightning Shield, the first 2 charges are not displayed, since there are only 5 Chi orbs.
+For Lightning Shield, each Chi orb represents 3 charges.

 When you have a full stack of your buff, the orbs will spin; this animation is part of the default UI, but for some reason Blizzard